Introduction

 Will martial arts make my child aggressive?

-No, martial arts teaches discipline, respect and self control.
-In fact many parents notice their child becomes calmer and more patient.
+No, martial arts teaches discipline, respect, and self-control.
+In fact, many parents notice their child becomes calmer and more patient.

 How often should my child train?